-President Donald Trump's statement yesterday that the United States would establish control over the Gaza Strip after Palestinians are relocated elsewhere has sparked backlash, Reuters reported.
+President Donald Trump's statement yesterday that the United States would establish control over the Gaza Strip after Palestinians are resettled elsewhere has sparked sharp reactions, Reuters reported, BTA reported.

-"We see it as a recipe for chaos and tension in the region because the people of Gaza will not allow such plans to be accepted," Zuhri said.
+A senior representative of the Palestinian Islamist movement "Hamas" Sami Abu Zuhri described the call for Gaza residents to leave as "expulsion from their lands".
+"We consider it a recipe for generating chaos and tension in the region, because the population of the Gaza Strip will not allow such plans to be accepted," Zuhri said.

-"He's completely out of his mind" wrote Democratic Senator Chris Murphy of Connecticut on the social platform "Ex".
+Connecticut Democratic Senator Chris Murphy wrote "He has completely lost his mind" on the social platform "Ex".

 "A US invasion of the Gaza Strip would lead to the killing of thousands of American soldiers and a decades-long war in the Middle East.
 It's like a bad, inappropriate joke," Murphy added.